 Net sales include product revenue and shipping and handling charges, net of estimated sales returns and any related sales incentives.
 Revenue is measured as the amount of consideration the Company expects to receive in exchange for transferring products.
+Substantially all of the Company's contracts have a single performance obligation, to deliver products, and are short-term in nature.
 All revenue is recognized when the Company satisfies its performance obligations under the contract, and invoicing occurs at approximately the same point in time.
 The Company recognizes revenue once the customer obtains control of the products.
 The Company's product sales have standard payment terms that do not exceed one year.
 The Company considers shipping and handling as activities to fulfill its performance obligation.
-The Company's contracts have a single performance obligation, to deliver products, and are short-term in nature.
 The Company estimates product returns based on historical return rates.
-Total accrued sales returns were \$5,759 and \$5,315 as of August 28, 2021 and August 29, 2020, respectively, and are reported as Accrued expenses and other current liabilities in the Consolidated Balance Sheets.
+Total accrued sales returns were \$7,198 and \$5,759 as of September 3, 2022 and August 28, 2021, respectively, and are reported as Accrued expenses and other current liabilities in the Consolidated Balance Sheets.
 Sales taxes and value-added taxes in foreign jurisdictions that are collected from customers and remitted to governmental authorities are accounted for on a net basis and therefore are excluded from net sales.

-Consideration Payable to a Customer
+Consideration Payable to Customers

 The Company offers customers sales incentives, which primarily consist of volume rebates, and upfront sign-on payments.
-These volume rebates and payments are not in exchange for a distinct good or service and result in a reduction of net sales from the goods transferred to the customer at the later of when the related revenue is recognized or when the Company promises to pay the consideration.
+These volume rebates and sign-on payments are not in exchange for a distinct good or service and result in a reduction of net sales from the goods transferred to the customer at the later of when the related revenue is recognized or when the Company promises to pay the consideration.
 The Company estimates its volume rebate accruals and records its sign-on payments based on various factors, including contract terms, historical experience, and performance levels.
-Total accrued sales incentives, primarily related to volume rebates, were \$16,844 and \$19,679 as of August 28, 2021 and August 29, 2020 respectively, and are included in Accrued expenses and other current liabilities in the Consolidated Balance Sheets.
-Sign-on payments, not yet recognized as a reduction of revenue, are recorded in Prepaid expenses and other current assets in the Consolidated Balance Sheets and were \$2,547 and \$3,762 as of August 28, 2021 and August 29, 2020, respectively.
+Total accrued sales incentives, primarily related to volume rebates, were \$25,274 and \$16,844 as of September 3, 2022 and August 28, 2021, respectively, and are included in Accrued expenses and other current liabilities in the Consolidated Balance Sheets.
+Sign-on payments, not yet recognized as a reduction of revenue, are recorded in Prepaid expenses and other current assets in the Consolidated Balance Sheets and were \$2,210 and \$2,547 as of September 3, 2022 and August 28, 2021, respectively.